 Zoning Ordinance Text Amendment to include hotels as conditional uses within the M-2 zoning district.
 The text amendment would be consistent with the Limited Industry Land Use Designation of the existing General Plan;

-Rezone entire site from M-2 (General Industrial) and M-2(X) (General Industrial, Conditional Development) to M-2(X) (General Industrial, Conditional Development) to allow for a Conditional Development Permit to permit the proposal to diverge from standard M-2 zoning district requirements;
+Rezone entire site from M-2 (General Industrial) and M-2(X) (General Industrial, Conditional Development) to M-2(X) (General Industrial, Conditional Development) to allow for a Conditional Development Permit to establish the development regulations;

-Conditional Development Permit (CDP) to redevelop the approximately 58 acre site with approximately 962,400 square feet of office use, including ancillary employee amenities, and a 200 room hotel of approximately 174,800 square feet.
-Including the existing Building 23 (approximately 180,100 square feet), the maximum gross floor area for offices would be approximately 1.143 million square feet, which is within maximum 45 percent floor area ratio (FAR) for offices in the M-2 zoning district.
-With the hotel, the maximum gross floor area would be approximately 1.318 million square feet, or 52 percent FAR, which is consistent with the FAR maximum of up to 55 percent for all other uses.
-The CDP would permit maximum building heights of up to 75 feet and allow building coverage to potentially exceed 50 percent of the site, identify the expanded construction hours, establish the permitted uses at the site, establish the maximum allowed signage area, permit the use and storage of hazardous materials associated with general office uses, set the parking ratio for the site, as well as to define all other development standards.
-The CDP would also include the existing Building 20 (1 Facebook Way) and create one CDP for 300-309 Constitution Drive and 1 Facebook Way.
+Conditional Development Permit (CDP) to redevelop an approximate 58-acre site (300-309 Constitution Drive) with approximately 962,400 square feet of office use, including ancillary employee amenities, and a 200-room hotel of approximately 174,800 square feet.
+Including the existing Building 23, addressed 300 Constitution Drive (approximately 180,108 square feet), the maximum gross floor area for offices would be approximately 1.143 million square feet, which is within the maximum 45 percent floor area ratio (FAR) for offices in the M-2 zoning district.
+With the hotel, the maximum gross floor area would be approximately 1.318 million square feet, or 52 percent total FAR, which is consistent with the FAR maximum of up to 55 percent for office and all other uses.
+The CDP would permit maximum building heights of up to 75 feet, allow building coverage to potentially exceed 50 percent of the site, identify the expanded construction hours, establish the permitted uses at the site, establish the maximum allowed signage area, permit the use and storage of hazardous materials associated with general office uses, set the parking ratio for the site, as well as to define all other development standards and regulations.
+The proposed CDP would incorporate the existing Building 20 (1 Facebook Way) and create one CDP for 300-309 Constitution Drive and 1 Facebook Way.
 No changes are proposed to Building 20;

-Development Agreement for the provision of overall benefits to the City and adequate development controls in exchange for vested rights for the Facebook Campus Expansion Project;
+Development Agreement for the provision of overall benefits to the City and adequate regulations in exchange for vested rights for the Facebook Campus Expansion Project;

 Heritage Tree Removal Permits to permit the removal of approximately 274 heritage trees and establish a heritage tree replacement ratio associated with the proposed project;

 Below Market Rate (BMR) Housing Agreement, per the requirements of the City’s Municipal Code, which would help increase the affordable housing supply by requiring the applicant to provide monies for the BMR fund or by procuring off-site BMR units;

-Draft Environmental Impact Report (EIR) to analyze the potential environmental impacts of the proposed project; and
+Environmental Impact Report to analyze the potential environmental impacts of the proposed project.